bishtanuj/Machine_Learning_Algorithms/K - Mean/README.md

 - The center of a cluster is computed by taking mean of all the data points contained in that cluster.

 ### Step 6:
-- Keep repeating the procedure from Step 3 to Step 5 until any of the following stopping criteria met - <br>
+- Keep repeating the procedure from Step 3 to Step 5 until any of the following stopping criteria met: <br>
 &emsp; - Center of newly formed clusters do not change. <br>
 &emsp; - Data points remain present in the same cluster. <br>
 &emsp; - Maximum number of iterations are reached. <br>